-My main research interests are classical and quantum gravity, black hole physics, fundamental structure of spacetime, and classical and quantum cosmology.
+My main research interests revolve around quantum gravity and include black hole physics, fundamental structure of spacetime, and cosmology.

 Classical and Quantum Black Holes